kaibyao/branded-cms/branded_cms_template_roadmap.md

 ## v1.2

-### Improved Interface
-* Style the dropzones in Layout Edit View

 ### Bug Fixes
 * Use .page-home instead of .main-content for banner styles
-* HR Knowledge Search Results shows 2 search bars.
+* HR Knowledge Search Results showed 2 search bars.
+It now shows 1.
-* "Admin Section" should not highlight on mouseover.
+* "Admin Section" will no longer highlight on mouseover.

+### Interface Improvements
-* Shortened Banner on main page
+* Shortened banner on home page.
-* Fix horizontal menu auto-column script (see mars)
+* Horizontal block menu items now automatically calculate whether to spill over into a new row or remain in the same row.
-* Fonts embedded in stylesheet.
+* Fonts are now embedded in stylesheet.
+Users will no longer have to manually update a separate font file.
-* Create workaround for jQuery not working in Fuji (Use Require.js)

 ## v1.3

 ### Bug Fixes
 * Fix the jitteryness of the Knowledge page in IE9.
+* Create workaround for jQuery not working in Fuji (Use Require.js)

 ### Improved Interface
 * Add Filter buttons to the Knowledge page.

 ## v2.0

+### Bug Fixes
+* Uses Require.JS to load JS files (cause our javascript loader is currently broken in Fuji)

+### Improved Interface
+* Style the dropzones in Layout Edit View
 * Better fonts for menus
 * Mobile Main Menu
-* Uses Require.JS to load JS files (cause our javascript loader is currently broken in Fuji)

 ## v2.1
 * Improved Catalog + Shopping Cart